Mephi78/obsidian-help-de/de/Obsidian Sync/Status icon and messages.md

 You can filter the Sync log by **All**, **Errors**, **Skipped**, and **Merge Conflicts**.
 Additionally, you can search the Sync log using the search box in the Sync window.

 > [!summary] We have included some of the likely messages you have come across below.
 The list is not exhaustive.
-If you are experiencing an issue and have a sync log message you are not sure about, [[Hilfe und Kontakt#Contact Obsidian support|contact Obsidian support]].
+If you are experiencing an issue and have a sync log message you are not sure about, [[Hilfe und Kontakt#Obsidian Support kontaktieren|contact Obsidian support]].

 ### General messages